timsuchanek/lycheeJS/README.md

 ```

 - Open your Web Browser and navigate to **http://localhost:8080**
-to open the lycheeJS Dashboard.
+to open the lycheeJS welcome page.
 You are now ready to go.

 The shipped [example projects](./projects) show you best practices on how
 to develop cross-platform games.